 1. Understand All Interest and Fees

-When you receive a loan agreement, you’ll probably take a look at the interest rate.
+When you receive an installment loan agreement, you’ll probably take a look at the interest rate.
 That figure may not account for all the fees you’ll end up paying to the lender.

 Be sure you understand the difference between the interest rate and the annual percentage rate.
 APR includes fees such as closing costs, as well as the interest rate.
 If you want to know what the loan is going to cost you, APR is the more important figure.